-Before 2020, when the 2020 Tokyo Summer Olympics was scheduled to take place, the number and volume of construction and infrastructure projects in Japan had been increasing.
-However, due to the covid-19 pandemic, many Japanese construction companies were forced to restrict their activities during certain periods.
-Also, due to the recent depreciation of the Japanese yen and the price increases of construction materials in 2022, many Japanese companies in the construction industry are struggling to continue with ongoing construction projects in Japan.
-On the other hand, inbound projects (i.e., where foreign companies make investments in Japan by constructing certain facilities in Japan) are increasing, such as the construction of a data centre and manufacturing plant.
+Recently, many disputes have occurred between owners and contractors in relation to domestic construction projects arising from the depreciation of the Japanese yen and the price increases of construction materials, which have been trends since 2022.
+Many Japanese companies that undertake construction work (including procuring materials from overseas) are struggling to continue with ongoing construction projects in Japan, although inbound projects (i.e., where foreign companies make investments in Japan by constructing certain facilities in Japan) are increasing.